 - Mapping accident locations using GPS

-2. Dashcams
+Dashcams

-- Secure the footage immediately
+- Secure the footage right away

 - Make multiple backup copies